 - Complete a planning advice form

-- Include additional information such as description of development, a site location plan (can be Google Earth image) drawings and photographs, to help us understand your proposal (please be aware that our Mailbox has a limitation of 6mb)
+- Please ensure that you include information such as description of development, a site location plan (can be Google Earth image) drawings and photographs, to help us understand your proposal (please be aware that our Mailbox has a limitation of 6mb)

 The more information you provide the better our advice will be.